AN ALTERNATIVE APPROACH TO

 Due to 'chasing the grade', students often spend far too long preparing a very narrow range of pieces that are overly challenging.
 These groomed performances can of course sound very impressive, but are often produced at the expense of gaining valuable musical experience through a wider range of more manageable repertoire.
 These performances do indeed create 'an illusion of progress'.

 Students work through Bronze, Silver and Gold mini-projects at each grade.
 The mini-projects have a time limit of 3 months to complete.
 For each mini-project (at any grade) students individually video record 4 quick study pieces in at least 3 different keys.
-After submitting each mini project for assessment, the student will be emailed a marks sheet, and (providing they meet the pass standard) a certificate of completion.
+After completing each mini project, the student will be assessed and providing they meet the required standard, will receive a certificate of completion.

 Students can start at the lowest grade and work upwards, or, they can jump straight in at their natural quick study level.
 They should avoid aiming higher than the grade at which they can learn a piece in 1 to 2 weeks, as they may struggle to learn and polish their 4 pieces in time.
 Remember, the aim of Repertoire Awards is to gain playing experience and musical knowledge by frequently learning new pieces with different keys, expressive qualities and technical requirements.

-Students may use any publication that states the grade of the pieces within it.
+Students are welcome to use any publication that states the grade of the pieces within it.
 Such publications stretch from pre grade 1 (sometimes referred to as Initial), right up to grade 8.
 Likewise, you may use any piece listed on any piano syllabus that states the grade of the piece.
 The syllabus can be past, current, or both.

 For assessment purposes, graded sight reading books for the piano shouldn't be used, as sight reading material is purposely at a lower level of complexity.